yongzx/yongzx/content/home/experience.md

   date_start = "2018-01-01"
   date_end = "2018-04-30"
   description = """
-  Led a team of 4 students to create named-entity recognition algorithms to extract locations and names from memos.
+  Led a team of 4 students to create named-entity recognition CRF algorithms to extract locations and names from memos.
   """

 [[experience]]